Connect with others who understand.

 Paget’s disease of the breast is a type of breast cancer.
 This rare disease, which starts in the nipple and usually spreads to the areola, typically develops after age 50.

-Paget’s disease of the breast causes itchiness, discoloration, and scaling skin usually only on one breast.
+Paget’s disease of the breast causes itchiness, discoloration, and scaling skin, usually on just one breast.
 Other distinctive symptoms include a flattened nipple, yellowish or bloody discharge from the nipple, and a lump in the breast.

-Treatment usually includes surgery to remove the cancer, followed by chemotherapy, radiation, or hormone therapy.
+Treatment typically includes surgery to remove the cancer, followed by chemotherapy, radiation, or hormone therapy.

-Crustiness and a slowly growing red patch in the nipple area can indicate Paget’s disease of the breast, a rare cancer that can affect anyone regardless of their sex.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+Crustiness and a slowly growing red patch in the nipple area can indicate Paget’s disease of the breast, a rare type of cancer.
+(CC BY-NC-ND 4.0/DermNet)

 Find Your Team